What is Adventure Racing?

 The goal is to reach as many checkpoints as possible within a set timeframe, anywhere from four hours to ten days.
 Unlike most sports, adventure racing does not have a set course.
 It is up to each team to determine the most efficient way to get from one checkpoint to another, relying heavily on reading a map correctly and making hundreds of decisions about terrain, altitude, trails, safety, weather, food, water sources, pace, direction, and more!
 It may provide the best balance of brains and brawn of any sport in the world.

 The roots of adventure racing are deep and people debate the origin of the modern adventure race.
 Racers similar to today’s adventure race format occurred as early as 1968.
 The off-road triathlon also helped fuel the sport of adventure racing with its multiple disciplines on wilderness courses.
-Most Americans first learned about the sport when the Eco Challenge aired on television from 1995-2002.
+Most Americans first learned about the sport when the Eco-Challenge aired on television from 1995-2002.
 That race spawned a grassroots movement that continues to this day throughout the United States and in many countries around the world.
+The Eco-Challenge returned in 2019 on Amazon Prime and hopefully we’ll see it back again.